Writing better narration scripts | Amazing Voice

 - Add any notes in color, between [brackets] for any specific inflection you may desire.

-You should now have a general idea of how to prepare your script for submission.
+You should now have a clear idea of how to prepare your narration script for submission.

 Get an instant quote now with no obligation Get an instant quote now